mieweb/docs/content/functions/order-and-result-management/observation-codes-editor.md

 Because observations are used to populate Flowsheets, {{% system-name %}} has provided a quick link for accessing the Flowsheet Manager directly from the Observation Codes Manager.
 Simply click the link in the upper-right corner of the page, and the will load.

-For details regarding how to add, edit, and maintain Observation Flowsheets, see our [Flowsheet Manager](https://confluence.mieweb.com/display/DOCS10/Flowsheets+Manager) online help documentation.
+For details regarding how to add, edit, and maintain Observation Flowsheets, see our [Observation Flowsheets](https://docs.enterprisehealth.com/functions/order-and-result-management/observation-flowsheets/) online help documentation.

 ## Learning Management System